-If the department approves the application, we will write to the applicant with the next steps to be undertaken by both parties.
+If the department approves the application, we will write to the applicant with the next steps for both parties.

 If the department decides at this stage that a lease by direct negotiations is not justified, the department may refuse the application.